 Dr Jane Le authored an opinion piece published in the Conversation about research into why humour in the workplace is beneficial.

 Jane Le on ABC Newcastle 16 Dec 2015

 Dr Jane Le was interviewed on ABC Newcastle about research which shows humour can be a useful strategy in dealing with organisational change and competing interests in the workplace.

 Le JK and Bednarek R 2017 Forthcoming 'Paradox in everyday practice' in Oxford Handbook of Organizational Paradox: Approaches to Plurality, Tensions and Contradictions, ed.
 Paula Jarzabkowski, Marianne Lewis, Wendy Smith, and Ann Langley, Oxford University Press, Oxford, United Kingdom

-Jarzabkowski P, Le JK and Spee AP 2017 Forthcoming 'Taking a strong process approach to analysing qualitative process data' in SAGE Handbook of Process Organization Studies, ed.
-Ann Langley and Haridimos Tsoukas, Sage Publications, London, United Kingdom
+Jarzabkowski P, Le JK and Spee AP 2017 'Taking a strong process approach to analysing qualitative process data' in SAGE Handbook of Process Organization Studies, ed.
+Ann Langley and Haridimos Tsoukas, Sage Publications, London, United Kingdom, pp. 237-251

 Le JK 2017 'Qualitative Analytic Software' in The SAGE Encyclopedia of Industrial and Organizational Psychology (2nd edition), ed.
 Steven Rogelberg, Sage, Oxford, United Kingdom